• USD

 The Delightful Dugong

 The Bazaruto area supports what is probably East Africa's last viable population of the endangered dugong.
-The Bazaruto Dugong Protection Project has been operating since 2010 to conserve the archipelago's flagship mammal.
-These unusual aquatic mammals occur throughout the national park.
+The Bazaruto Dugong Protection Project has operated since 2010 to conserve the archipelago's flagship mammal.
+This unusual aquatic mammal occurs throughout the national park.

 2